JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 No—He _sees_.
 The Architect always sees.
 He gave you your resonance, your—

 **KAELARYS**
-(interrupts)
-My burden.
-My emptiness.

-(Her voice cracks, brittle with frustration.)
+(interrupts, her voice cracks, brittle with frustration.)

 What if He never meant to be with us?
 What if we’re nothing more than scraps He abandoned?